vmagnin/formidi/README.md

 $ fpm run
 ```

-Or you can also use the `build.sh` script if you don't have fpm installed.
+Or you can use the `build.sh` script and run the `formidi.out` executable file.

 The demos files are generated in the same directory, for example `demo1.mid`: